 To the north and east of Aycliffe the River Skerne winds its way southward through the flat, sparsely populated and historically poorly drained lands to the south of Sedgefield.
 The river, which has its source near Trimdon, is always little more than a large stream, only becoming a small river in the Darlington area as it approaches the River Tees.

 The name of the Skerne itself derives from the Old Norse ‘skirr’ meaning bright and clear which is the same as the ‘sher’ in Anglo-Saxon place-names like Sherburn.
-Skerne is also the name of a village in the East Riding of Yorkshire which is named from a nearby beck.
+Skerne is also the name of a village in the East Riding of Yorkshire which is named from a beck.

 Newton Aycliffe and Woodham

-Woodham, the most recent development in the northerly part of the town includes the site of the deserted medieval village called Woodham that can still be traced as mounds and bumps in a field alongside the neighbouring Woodham Burn.
+Woodham, the most recent housing development at the northernmost end of the town includes the site of a deserted medieval village.
+The old village of Woodham is revealed by mounds and bumps in a field near the neighbouring Woodham Burn.

 The scale of the old part of the village may reflect its former status as the centre of an Anglo-Saxon estate called Heighingtonshire of which the village may have been the capital.
 Such estates are thought to have had their roots as tribal districts going back to Celtic times.
 Aucklandshire, Quarringtonshire and Wirralshire are other examples of such estates, the last of these being the name of a shire between the mouths of the River Wear and Tyne.

 Ancient Britons were Celts and were described by the later Anglo-Saxons as ‘Welsh’ which means ‘foreigner’.
 Interestingly Walworth to the south of Heighington has a name that means ‘enclosure of the Welsh’.